ReflectCxx/ReflectionTemplateLibrary-CPP/DESIGN_PHILOSOPHY_AND_VISION.md

 Instead, you choose *when* and *how* to expose the metadata.
 The reflection engine remains lightweight, predictable, and truly **zero-overhead until used**.

-### 🛡️ Exception-Free Guarantee
+### 🗉 Exception-Free Guarantee

 RTL is designed to be virtually exception-free.
 If an exception ever emerges from RTL, it signals that something deeper is wrong.
-In fact, the only internal operation that can theoretically throw is:
+In practice, such exceptions are almost always caused by client/user code and merely propagate through RTL.
+Internally, only one scenario could theoretically throw:

-std::any_cast — guarded by strict, break-proof type checks that make throwing virtually impossible.
+* `std::any_cast` — guarded by strict, break-proof type checks that make throwing virtually impossible.

+This is extremely unlikely, but not absolutely impossible — no system is perfect.
-Every predictable failure case is handled via explicit error codes instead of exceptions.
+For every predictable failure case, RTL returns explicit error codes instead of throwing.
 RTL validates all critical assumptions before proceeding, ensuring predictable behavior and eliminating mid-operation surprises.

+### 🛡 Const-By-Default Discipline

+RTL enforces a *const-by-default* philosophy.
+All objects instantiated via RTL are treated as **immutable** unless the caller explicitly requests mutation.

+This design ensures:

+* **No accidental state changes** — methods that modify state must be consciously invoked.
+* **Immediate code clarity** — mutable calls are visually obvious during code review.
+* **Defensive programming** — the default assumption is safety, mutation is a deliberate opt-in.

+> *“You can’t change an RTL-managed object unless you loudly tell the compiler and everyone reading your code that you are about to change it.”*

+This rule complements RTL’s exception-free guarantee, giving both **predictability** and **safety** at the API boundary.